microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     count: number;
     // (undocumented)
     name: string;
 }

+// Warning: (ae-missing-release-tag) "ChunkArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface ChunkArgs extends InputColumnArgs, OutputColumnArgs {
+    // (undocumented)
+    chunkSize: number;
+}

 // Warning: (ae-missing-release-tag) "CodebookSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)